openalea-incubator/adel/doc/user/manual.rst

 * :attr:`REGRESSION_OF_DIMENSIONS <alinea.adel.plantgen.params.REGRESSION_OF_DIMENSIONS>`:
   the regression of the dimensions for the last 3 phytomers of each organ.

-These parameters permit a finer parameterization of the construction.
+These parameters can be set by the user through the module :mod:`params <alinea.adel.plantgen.params>`.
+They permit a finer parameterization of the construction.

 See :mod:`documentation of params <alinea.adel.plantgen.params>` for more information.